hpe-dev-incubator/hpe-dev-portal/content/blog/set-up-apache-skywalking-for-k8s-monitoring-in-hpe-greenlake-for-private-cloud-enterprise.md

 replicaset.apps/otel-deployment-kubernetes-monitor-798cdd8486   1         1         1       96d
 ```

-O﻿nce all is done you should see the K8s metrics in Skywalking UI.
+After all setup steps are finished, the Kubernetes metrics will be showing up in Skywalking UI, under *Kubernetes* tab:

--﻿ Kubernetes cluster:

 ![](/img/sw-k8s-clu.png)

--﻿ Kubernetes overview:
+You can check the﻿ Kubernetes overview from Skywalking UI:

 ![](/img/sw-k8s-overview.png)

--﻿ Kubernetes nodes:
+And the Kubernetes nodes:

 ![](/img/sw-k8s-node.png)

--﻿ Kubernetes worker node:
+The Kubernetes worker node:

 ![](/img/sw-k8s-node-instance.png)

--﻿ Kubernetes services:
+And the  Kubernetes services:

 ![](/img/sw-k8s-svc.png)

 ## Conclusion

-<﻿to be added>
+In this blog post, I discussed the challenges in Kubernetes monitoring and why it’s important in Kubernetes monitoring in HPE GreenLake for Private Cloud Enterprise.
+I then took the Apache SkyWalking as the application performance monitoring (APM) tool and showed the detailed process of setting it up, as a *self-managed* environment in HPE GreenLake for Private Cloud Enterprise, for monitoring Kubernetes cluster.
+It provides a way to gain the visibility of the objects and operations performed by Kubernetes, and to resolve issues in the cluster.